PLEASE NOTE: Yes, we are operating without interruption during the Coronavirus (COVID-19) pandemic.

 If the parents are proceeding with self-management for child support, then one important issue will be how much child support is fair.
 Whilst the Child Support Agency calculators may be useful, often they do not provide for additional expenses such as a private school education or large medical costs.
 In such a case, the parents will need to negotiate between themselves as to what is fair and reasonable in their circumstances.

-Mediation is hugely beneficial in this scenario, as we provide the forum and support to you to discuss and reach agreement as to child support in an appropriate environment, without any monetary disagreements from property settlement coming into the equation.
+Mediation is hugely beneficial in this scenario, as we provide the forum and support to you to discuss and reach agreement as to child expenses (different to child support) in an appropriate environment, without any monetary disagreements from property settlement coming into the equation.
 If agreement is not reached at mediation, then you can always use another collection method through the Child Support Agency.
-However, where you and your ex-partner reach agreement at mediation, then the agreement needs to be recorded, and we can assist you with this.
+However, where you and your ex-partner reach agreement at mediation, then the agreement on child expenses needs to be recorded, and we can assist you with this.